 Backpack Fitting and Posture

-In 2003 the Consumer Product Safety Commission reported nearly 21,000 children were seen in emergency rooms for backpack-related injuries.
+The Consumer Product Safety Commission reported back in 2003 that nearly 21,000 children were admitted to emergency rooms due to backpack-related injuries.
 For parents, there are a number of important issues you need to know about in order to prevent backpack injury.
 When choosing a new backpack, it’s recommended you select ergonomically designed features.
 This is because those features enhance safety and comfort.
 The American Academy of Orthopaedic Surgeons recommends that a child’s backpack weigh no more than 15-20 percent of their own body weight.

 Picking Your Backpack